DongeunPaeng/moments/README.md

 - [x] Make passport.js file to configure passport-local-mongoose methods
 - [x] Add passport.initialize middleware in app.js
 - [x] Install 'express-session'
-- [ ] Understand serialize/deserialize user and passport.js configuration
+- [x] Understand serialize/deserialize methods and passport.js configuration
-- [ ] Study about necessity of 'next' parameter in postJoin
+- [ ] Use nodemailer to make e-mail authentication
 - [ ] Insert new users to MongoDB
-- [ ] Make e-mail authentication
 - [ ] Make page to reset password
 - [ ] Understand when to use cookie-parser and cookie store
 - [ ] Limit each image's size
+- [ ] Study about necessity of 'next' parameter in postJoin
 - [x] Check if passwords match
 - [x] Use passport to authenticate users
 - [x] Understand what bodyparser does exactly, and what urlencoded means

 ##### Day 4

+- [ ] Recap when to enable resave and saveUninitialized options
 - [ ] Separate router and controller
 - [ ] Make Login/Logout
 - [ ] File upload/delete